Usul al-Ifta wa Adabuhu

-Usul al-Ifta wa Adabuhu (أصول الإفتاء وآدابه) is a comprehensive guide to the principles and etiquette of issuing fatwas in Islamic law, authored by Taqi Usmani, a Pakistani scholar and former judge of the Federal Shariat Court and the Supreme Court of Pakistan.
+Usul al-Ifta wa Adabuhu (أصول الإفتاء وآدابه) is a guide to the principles and etiquette of issuing fatwas in Islamic law, authored by Taqi Usmani, a Pakistani scholar and former judge of the Federal Shariat Court and the Supreme Court of Pakistan.
 The book is considered one of the primary textbooks for advanced Fiqh students and is widely used in Islamic seminaries.
 It covers various aspects of fatwa, including its definition, types, and conditions for issuance, as well as providing guidelines for those seeking fatwas and the role of the mufti in the process.
 Drawing on a variety of sources, including the Quran and the teachings of Islamic scholars and the Prophet's companions, the book provides a thorough overview of the subject matter, including the history and development of Islamic jurisprudence and the importance of adopting a particular school of thought.

 Background

-The book is based on Ibn Abidin's Sharh Ukud al-Mufti and has been enriched by various sources, including important considerations such as the history, requirements, and etiquettes of giving fatwas.
-While delivering lectures at the Department of Fatwa, Taqi Usmani wrote a memorandum to the students at Darul Uloom Karachi in which he summarized the book Sharh Ukud al-Mufti and added knowledge points, history of Fatwa, terms, and etiquette to aid in understanding the reality of Fatwa.
+The book is based on Ibn Abidin's Sharh Ukud al-Mufti and has been enriched by various sources, such as the history, requirements, and etiquettes of giving fatwas.
+While delivering lectures at the Department of Fatwa, Taqi Usmani wrote a memorandum to the students at Darul Uloom Karachi in which he summarized the book Sharh Ukud Rasm al-Mufti and added knowledge points, history of Fatwa, terms, and etiquette to aid in understanding the reality of Fatwa.
 Many students have been copying this memorandum to assist them in their studies, and numerous students have approached him to print it.
 However, in order to save the expense of copying and photocopying, he deferred printing the memorandum until he could re-examine it and form a new, independent compilation.

-Despite his good intentions, several years passed as Taqi Usmani became over-engaged and constantly traveled.
+Despite his intentions to complete this, several years passed because Taqi Usmani became over-engaged and constantly traveled.
 Eventually, he made it his priority to immerse himself in learning new things, correcting and refining complex subjects, and conducting extensive research.
-He omitted some points from the memorandum and added discussions that had a deep connection to the subject matter.
-With great effort, he refined the issues that required refinement and presented the results of his research in the book.
+He omitted some points from the memorandum and added discussions that had a connection to the subject matter.
+He refined the issues that required refinement and presented the results of his research in the book.
 This book takes the form of a complete compilation, serving its purpose and meeting the needs of the students.